hon20002000/birds-classification/README.md

 The project is about 110 MB, I upload the whole project on google drive, you can download it at this link [https://drive.google.com/drive/folders/1-oq7-q45IX-ThQvTvYjrUjd4levQ3r5b?usp=sharing]

-After download it, and then run this command.
+After download it and unzip, and then run this command.
 ```
 cd project-foled-path
 ```